tari-labs/tari-university/src/merged-mining/merged-mining-scene/MergedMiningIntroduction.md

 <p align="center"><img src="./sources/MergedMiningIntro03.png" width="750" /></p>

 ## Merged Mining - Interesting Facts and Case Studies

 ### Namecoin (#307) with Bitcoin (#1)

 - Namecoin, the first fork of Bitcoin, introduced merged mining with Bitcoin [[1]] from block 19,200 onwards [[3]].
 At the time of writing (May&nbsp;2018), the block height of Namecoin was greater than 400,500 [[4]].
-- Over the five-day period from 23 May 2018 to 27 May 2018, only 226 out of 752 blocks posted transaction values over
+- Over the five-day period from 23&nbsp;May&nbsp;2018 to 27&nbsp;May&nbsp;2018, only 226 out of 752 blocks posted
+transaction values over
 and above the block reward of 25 NMC, with an average transaction value of 159.231 NMC including the block reward. [[4]]
 - Slush Pool merged mining Namecoin with Bitcoin rewards all miners with BTC equivalent to NMC via an external exchange service [[5]].